project-koku/koku/docs/source/aws.rst

 ===========================
 How to ingest data from AWS
 ===========================
-1. Add AWS credentials to docker-compose
+1. Add AWS credentials to the `.env` file.

-Docker-compose has two repeated lines:

 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=